Fryent Country Park

 Fryent was also a ward of the London Borough of Brent.
 Its population at the 2011 Census was 13,445.

 Significant features

 Barn Hill in the south-west of the park is a wooded hill that rises to 86 m.
 A fish pond is found at the top of the Hill.
 Numerous other ponds can be seen in the rest of the park.
 Gotfords Hill (63 m) and Beane Hill (65 m) are other high points in the park.
 Parallel to Fryent Way is an ancient track known as Hell Lane or Eldestrete which may date back to Saxon times or earlier.
-There is also a farm near the Slough Lane entrance, one of the closest farms from the centre of London.
+There is also a farm near the Slough Lane entrance, one of the closest farms to the centre of London.

 Wildlife

 The woodland comprises English oak, hornbeam, elm, ash and some fruit trees which also occur in the hedges along with blackthorn.
 The park is considered the best surviving example of Middlesex countryside in the Brent basin and has a population of the nationally rare plant the narrow-leaved bitter-cress (Cardamine impatiens).